 We're counting on our law enforcement community to get to the bottom of these questions.

-He also won't do you agree with John Lewis.
+Do you agree with John Lewis?

-Do you agree that Donald Trump is in effect not a legitimate president?
+Do you agree that Donald Trump is, in effect, not a legitimate president?

 I think that there's no question that the process that elected him was not legitimate.